 A PERSONAL VIEW OF PLACES TO VISIT AND THINGS TO DO

 Why do so many visit, including increasing numbers from Eastern Europe?
-It's because the Canaries have pretty much everything going for them.
+It's because the Canaries have pretty much everything going for them from the average tourist point of view.
 Beautiful beaches, stunning landscapes, a laid back culture and a safe, stable and relaxed administration (the islands are Spanish territory) are major reasons.
 But most of all these subtropical islands, located as they are just 100 km off the coast of Morocco and on the same latitude as Florida and Mexico, are quite simply the closest destinations on the planet where Europeans can enjoy guaranteed warmth and year round sunshine.
 The daytime temperature in winter rarely drops below 15°C and is usually more like 20°C, whilst in summer the influence of Atlantic winds and currents means that it equally rarely gets so hot as to be unbearable.
 25°C is typical.

 Maspalomas Dunes on Gran Canaria

 Photos on this website are copyright, but feel free to use them for non-commercial use.
 All I ask is an active link back to this site.
 Cheers.

 This is, I emphasise, a personal website which largely reflects my own personal interests.
 I hope that the articles contain information which may be of value to some who are thinking of vacationing in the Canary Islands, but please be aware of the limitations.
 I will not be covering in depth any subjects of which I have no experience.
 That unfortunately includes much on the nightlife (usually I'm on my own so nightlife isn't much fun for me!) as well as facilities for special needs such as childcare or disability access.
 Also specialist holidays such as cycling holidays, scuba diving and windsurfing, which require a particular knowledge, are beyond my scope, though some information on these will be presented where relevant.